-Contact WeiKian Chen, Coordinator, Department of Software Technology
+Contact WeiKian Chen, Chairperson, Department of Software Technology

 Computing is a truly global community; you can never be too sure about where your counterpart is located or where or who will be using your product.
 Thus, we highly recommend that students spend some time exploring the world, exploring the unique cultures, languages, practices, etc.

 Because knowing the background of your users will allow you to develop a comprehensive solution, exploring the similarity and differences from people all over the world and integrating that knowledge into your solutions is an important part of your Computer Science & Innovation education.

 "Global Appreciation" has emerged as an essential competency employers seek.
 Champlain has taken a proactive approach to cultivating this competency by ensuring that international learning is embedded in the College's curriculum.